compas-dev/compas/docs/gettingstarted/blender.rst

 .. code-block:: bash

     conda activate blender
-    python -m compas_blender.install ~/Blender/2.91
+    python -m compas_blender.install ~/Blender/2.83

-Note that the path ``~/Blender/2.91`` might be different for your setup.
+Note that the path ``~/Blender/2.83`` might be different on your system.
+Check your Blender installation and change the path accordingly.

 .. raw:: html